-The Virginia Beach Trail (#VBTrail) will be a 12-mile long, 10' wide paved shared-use path spanning our city from the Norfolk border at the Newtown Road HRT hub to Town Center all the way to the Oceanfront.
-It will occupy a narrow strip of the 66' wide City-owned former Norfolk Southern railroad right-of-way, leaving room for other public purposes.
+The Virginia Beach Trail (#VBTrail) will be a 12-mile-long, 10-foot-wide, paved shared-use path spanning our city from the Norfolk border at the Newtown Road HRT hub to Town Center all the way to the Oceanfront.
+It will occupy a narrow strip of the 66-foot-wide City-owned former Norfolk Southern railroad right-of-way, leaving room for other public purposes.

 The easternmost 1.5 miles of the trail are already constructed in the Resort Area, on the north side of Norfolk Avenue between Birdneck Road and Pacific Avenue.
 The remaining 10.5 miles have been designed to 15% construction drawings.
 The Trail will serve pedestrians, bicyclists, wheelchair users, strollers, runners, workers, students, families, and tourists by providing a safe, non-vehicular travel corridor across Virginia Beach.